A Brief Rationale on Why George W. Bush Should be Fired on November 2, 2004.........

 In addition to all of this, President Bush has the worst record on environmental issues in modern history; he has abandoned decades of progress and ignored scientific evidence.
 He has stood by while the medical insurance crisis grows, allowing more Americans to join the ranks of the uninsured every day.
 He has permitted Medicare premium rates to soar, increasing the already difficult burdens of the elderly.
 After promising not to do so in his campaign, he has dipped into Social Security funds to hide his gross fiscal irresponsibility (and his supporters say he is consistent!).
 A shameless pawn of the gun lobby, he has not renewed the assault weapons ban, thereby jeopardizing the lives of innocent citizens and members of law enforcement for the gun industry.
 And, as he has shown time after time, he is simply unwilling to learn or to admit error, elevating consistency to a moral principle, even when the facts clearly warrant a change in direction.
 Consistency is not in and of itself a virtue, however, and especially when one is consistently mistaken.

-One of the most galling traits of this president is his penchant for showing his contempt for those allies who disagree with him, whilst, at the same time, he shows no shame at all when he hobnobs with the brutal, medieval royals of Saudi Arabia.
+One of the most galling traits of this president is his penchant for showing his contempt for those allies who dare to disagree with him, while, at the same time, he shows no shame at all when he hobnobs with the brutal, medieval, sheeted royals of Saudi Arabia.
 He is willing to show a good time to these benefactors of fundamentalist madrasahs around the world, the cauldrons of hate that taught many young Muslims to despise America.
 He is willing to fete the people who practice all manner of cruelty and oppression against their own citizens, who are enemies of our most basic principles of liberty and democracy.
 His hypocrisy is shameful.

-Past is not necessarily prologue in predicting how a president will fare once he is in office.
+The past is not necessarily a prologued to the future in predicting how a president will fare once he is in office.
 The experience of other presidents, even great ones, could not have been foretold by their lives before they took office.
 Abraham Lincoln, for example, was an undistinguished trail lawyer, a one-term congressman of lackluster accomplishment, and a failed senatorial candidate.
-FDR was an effete aristocrat, even something of a dissembler and a cad.
+FDR was an effete aristocrat, something of a dissembler and a cad.
 Theodore Roosevelt was an egotistical seeker of glory, a medal hunter, just as young Winston Churchill was across the Atlantic.
 But each of these men rose to greatness once they were office and events tried them.
-The fact that a president had an unremarkable past, or even a questionable one, does not mean he cannot rise to greatness.
+The fact that a president had an unremarkable past or even a questionable one, does not mean he cannot rise to greatness.

 Unless the leading alternative can be shown to be even more flawed in his character and judgment, George Bush should be sent packing.
 It is true that we always take a chance whenever we elect a new president.
 But the facts are clear, our nation has already suffered enough as a result of the last election, an election that did not reflect the will of the majority, and, at the very least, that was of very dubious legitimacy.
 It is certainly a chance worth taking.